Making the slightest changes in lifestyle can improve academic results, wellbeing, and fun!

 At university there are always people to go out with so if you want to you can find people to go out with every night of the week.
 The feeling that everyone is going out can make you feel like you have to for fear of missing out.
 Actually it is more likely that it is just not as noticeable when someone takes themselves off for an evening in with a film and an early night.
-The same is true during the day – people are all going to be having study breaks at different times, so it is theoretically possible to spend all day with different people, feeling like no one is working.
+The same is true during the day.
+People are all going to be having study breaks at different times.
+Therefore, it is theoretically possible to spend all day with different people, feeling like no one is working.
 So keep in mind that it is down to you when you study and when you go out.

-One of the best parts of university is learning how to look after yourself and make the best of things, which inevitably involves making a few mistakes along the way.
+One of the best parts of university is learning how to look after yourself and make the best of things.
+This inevitably involves making a few mistakes along the way.
 So don’t worry too much, try and do a little better each day, and have the best time!